 The Making and Life of a Registered Nurse in the Era of COVID-19: Foreword

-This illustration is basically my life in a nutshell.
-If you follow the steps he took in the cartoon, you would think that he had never heard of a straight line or a ruler, that is me as well.
-Having had said this, my unique pathway through life has provided me untold opportunities to learn and grow.
-Some of these side roads could have been avoided and thusly, have saved a lot of angst.
-So this is the reason that I am writing this rule-breaking book, to help new nurses and individuals think of following down that career path to learn by my mistakes and to also learn from the things that I got right as well.
+This illustration is my life in a nutshell.
+If you follow the steps he took in the cartoon, you would think that he had never heard of a straight line or a ruler, which is true for me as well.
+Having said this, my unique pathway through life has provided me with untold opportunities to learn and grow.
+Some of these side roads could have been avoided, and thus have saved a lot of angst.
+This is why I am writing this rule-breaking book: to help new nurses and individuals considering a career in nursing learn from my mistakes and successes.
 I hope you find this book helpful and uplifting.
-It is full of joy and heartbreak and hopefully, if I do this right…you will be laughing and crying at the same time.
-By the way, I have also considered writing a travel book in the not too distant future.
-I figure if I am going to break my rules, I might as well go all out.
+It is full of joy and heartbreak, and hopefully, if I do this right, you will be laughing and crying at the same time.